 Most cats brought to the vet for LUTS do not yet have blockages.
 However, it’s important to act quickly when you see any of these signs, because if a blockage does occur, the backup of urine toxins and pressure can lead to kidney failure and death in as little as 24 hours.

 Causes of LUTS

 Most LUTS involve bladder inflammation alone.
 It is rare for bacteria to be involved–most are “sterile” inflammations.
+(However, elderly cats and diabetics are more prone to bacterial infections.)
 Less common causes of these signs include behavior disorders, kidney stones, anatomical defects in the bladder wall, other systemic diseases, and bladder cancer.